 Right now it the perfect time to harvest dill fresh (not the flowering tops).

-Our favorite way to serve it is with a liberal sprinkling of fresh harvested dill leaf and sea salt.
+Our favorite way to serve it is with a liberal sprinkling of fresh harvested dill leaf, sea salt and black pepper.

 Look for frozen cod (cold-water or Arctic) fillets, but be a label reader!
 More and more we are seeing preservatives added to so many things, frozen fish included.
-We have found good quality frozen cold-water fillets at Meijer, Trader Joe’s, and now at Aldi’s at very reasonable prices.
+We have found good quality, additive-free, frozen, cold-water fillets at Meijer, Trader Joe’s, and now at Aldi’s at very reasonable prices.
 Just pay attention because things change.

 Here is a simple Lemony Dill Butter to top it with just before serving while hot.
 For every 1 1/2 lb. use: